Ev3ryTh1ngN1c3/Lisa-Brongo-React-Portfolio/README.md

 Resume Portion : where users can view or download my resume <br>
 for more detailed information about my qualifications.

-Featured Projects: highlighting my key projects including images of the deployed applications, <br>
+Featured Projects : highlighting my key projects including images of the deployed applications, <br>
 & links for users to interact with.
 Also links to the corresponding GitHub repository <br>
 for users to explore the codes.